This page describes software and hardware I use. Other people also do such lists. I don’t know why.

 - MacBook Pro 15

 - Raspberry Pi Zero to host Pi Hole and Pi 4 for other things

-- Safari - my main browser.
-It is fast, respects privacy and RAM
+- Safari — my main browser.
+It’s fast and respects privacy.

 - Things 3 - my task management system.
 All my personal, hobby, study and work tasks live there.
-It has a lot of powerful features and pleasant design (Apple Design Award)
+It has many powerful features and pleasant design (Apple Design Award)